Band members Related acts

 Needless to say, this 'discussion' got my curiosity up and I happened to stumble across a copy of their debut album at a yard sale (still looking for the sophomore album "Comin' On").

-Signed by Mercury, their 1968 debut "7 Do 11" was recorded in Los Angeles with Bob King producing.
-Musically the set's pretty good.
-Largely written by Lou T. Josie (?), material such as 'I Don't Want To Lose You and 'Because I Love' displays a mixture of blue-eyed soul and more pop-oriented moves.
-It's all quite commercial and to our ears quite attractive As lead singer Esparza injects considerable energy into the proceedings and the band have the common sense to keep the horn arrangements largely in the background.
+They were discovered by manager/songwriter Lou T. Josie and after cutting their teeth playing Southern California clubs, signed by Mercury.
+Their 1968 debut "7 Do 11" was recorded in Los Angeles with Bob King producing.
+Musically the set was quite good.
+Largely written by Josie, material such as 'I Don't Want To Lose You and 'Because I Love' displayed a mixture of blue-eyed soul and more pop-oriented moves.
+It's all quite commercial and if a little short in original, quite attractive to my ears quite.
+As lead singer Esparza injected considerable energy into the proceedings and the band had the common sense to keep the horn arrangements largely in the background.
 Personal favorites include the rocking lead off track 'Yesterday's Coming', the Young Rascals-styled 'I Don't Want To Lose You' and their enthusiastic cover of the Spencer Davis Group's 'Gimme Some Loving'.
-'Midnight Confessions' b/w '(Yes) That's My Baby' (Mercury catalog number 72756) was tapped as a single.
-Sadly, while it's actually more energetic and likeable than the Grass Roots cover, it did little on the charts.
-'Laura (Keep Hanging On)' b/w 'Yesteday's Coming' (Mercury catalog number 72780) proved an equally unsuccessful follow-on 45.
-The one group original 'Fun On the Train Part 1' sounds like something off of an Earl and Doug McKenzie comedy album.
+Sadly, while their original version of 'Midnight Confessions;' was more energetic and likeable than The Grass Roots cover, it did little on the charts.
+'Laura (Keep Hanging On)' proved an equally unsuccessful follow-on 45.
+The one group original 'Fun On the Train Part 1' sounded like something off of an Earl and Doug McKenzie comedy album.